Encapsulated Coffee Brewer Science

 Secondly, as the water is poured onto the plate - not directly onto the coffee - it removes the risk of the water digging “a hollow at the surface of a coffee bed” which can open channels in traditional pour-over methods.
 This mean we can use a shallow coffee bed, not needing the “3 centimeters in depth” attributed to Scott Rao (TPofC, p102).

-With its shallow coffee bed - it will have a thickness of approximately 0.7 centimeters - the SSC Brewer removes all the issues associated with unevenness of extraction through layers the coffee bed referred to in TPofC p102-3.
+With its shallow coffee bed - it will have a thickness of approximately 0.7 t0 1.0 centimeters (depending on coffee dose and type) - the SSC Brewer removes all the issues associated with unevenness of extraction through layers the coffee bed referred to in TPofC p102-3.

 To prevent carbon dioxide escaping from the coffee grounds opening micro-channels in the coffee bed.
 This again leads to localized over-extraction.